Call Now for a FREE Consultation Call Now (407) 712-7300

 Call Now

-If you or a loved one is applying for Social Security Disability or your application has been denied, contact an experienced attorney at Colling Gilbert Wright to discuss the next steps for your disability claim: (407) 712-7300.
-We represent clients in Orlando and throughout Florida.
+If you or a loved one is applying for Social Security Disability or your application has been denied, contact Colling Gilbert Wright online or at (407) 712-7300 today.
+Let’s set up a FREE case evaluation to discuss the next steps for your disability claim.
+We proudly serve our neighbors in Orlando and throughout Florida.

 There are two different forms of Social Security: